How to Delete MySQL User in Ubuntu? [2 Cases]

 Deleting active MySQL user in Ubuntu.Upon completion of the aforementioned steps, you can see that I have deleted an active user from the MySQL server.
 You can run the SELECT query on the “mysql.user” table to view the updated users and their hosts.

-Delete Multiple MySQL User Accounts in Ubuntu
+Delete Multiple MySQL Users in Ubuntu

 You can delete more than one user using the DROP USER command of SQL.
 In this example, I will delete multiple MySQL users from my Ubuntu distributions.
-You can follow the steps below to do the same.
+You can follow the steps below to do the same:

 1. At first, go to the Ubuntu terminal.

-2. Now, log in to your root user account of MySQL server using the command below.
+2. Now, log in to your root user account of MySQL server using the command below:

 mysql -u root -p